 However historically there’s been a lot of risks that comes with private party transactions.
-All the rampant scams on Craigslist are enough to deter many from moving forward with a purchase.
 Did you know that odometer inconsistency alone has cost consumers over $1 billion annually in fraudulent used car sales?
 The quality of vehicles can vary greatly from one owner to the next too.
 While the average private party vehicle on other marketplaces only cost $6,911—there are also a lot of salvage or lemon vehicles that you would want to avoid.

 The Best and Worst Cities to Buy Used Cars

 Purchasing or selling a used car comes with a unique set of challenges.
 Every car is different, so determining a fair price often comes down to car make and model, market demand, condition adjustments and, most importantly, the competition.
 What a buyer in San Francisco will pay for the same car sold in Knoxville, TN can be a difference of a couple thousand dollars—so it’s important to understand what your city considers a fair price.

 We got to wondering how much of a difference there is in private party used car pricing, so we took the top 75 most populous metro areas and gathered vehicles listed for sale online by owners.
 This study excludes dealership vehicles and only contains vehicles listed for sale directly by owners.
 Looking at an average of 4,147 listings per metro area, we determined what the average sale price of a private party used car was—and ranked their positions for the 10 most and least expensive cities for used cars.
 Read more to see where your city ranked below.